 Parking should be reserved for the Archbishop.
 A vesting area should be prepared for the Archbishop in the rectory and additional vesting areas for concelebrating Bishops and priests.
-The deacon of the Mass and the two deacon chaplains vest in a convenient place.
-As Mass begins, the deacon of the Mass joins the procession ahead of the other clergy.
-Attending deacons process behind the deacon of the Mass, followed by the concelebrating priests.
-Two deacons serve as chaplains to the Archbishop and walk slightly ahead of him.
+The deacon of the Mass vests in a convenient place and joins the procession ahead of the other clergy.
+In the absence of a deacon, a concelebrant assumes all of the diaconal roles.

-Before the Funeral Mass begins, the coffin lid is replaced, the pall is placed on the coffin by family members or parish members or other deacons, and a Christian symbol such as the Book of the Gospels or a cross may be placed on the coffin (see no. 400).
+Before the Funeral Mass begins, the coffin lid is replaced, the pall is placed on the coffin by family members or parish members or other priests, and a Christian symbol such as the Book of the Gospels or a cross may be placed on the coffin (see no. 400).